Jobijollof/LEMP-STACK-IMPLEMENTATION/README.md

 Run the next command to move into the created database

 `USE example_database`
-Theout put for this is database cahanged.
+The output for this command is database changed.

 To create a table called todo_list run following command